 This street dessert is a league of its own.
 It is made by adding baking soda to melted sugar.
 Then, it is pressed into different shaped while it cooks.

 This dessert is also vegetarian-friendly, so everyone can enjoy!

 Sweet bread can be found at vendors all across Korea.
 They come in various shapes and can be filled with creams, red bean paste, or just plain.

 The only thing better than sweet potatoes is caramelized sweet potatoes.
 Vendors fry up cut sweet potatoes, and then coat them generously with a caramel sauce.

 You can also make them at home if you are feeling adventurous.

 Potato Tornado | Myeongdong

 Potato Tornadoes are the perfect contrast to all of the summer sweets.
 Not everyone has a sweet tooth.
-This street snack is every chip lovers dream.
+This street snack is every chip lovers’ dream.
 After carefully inserting a skewer into a potato, the vendor then precisely cuts the potato in opposite directions.
 Then, it is fanned down the skewer making an even spiral.
 The potato is placed in hot grease for minutes and then served to awaiting customers.

-They are a fantastic greasy snack!
+They are fantastic snacks!

 These Korean street desserts and snacks are only the tip of the iceberg.
 There are a plethora of sweet street foods to try in Seoul, so get ready for an epic spring filled with Korea’s best street desserts!